Friday (funny) Fact: There is no size limit for the Logic App parameter name

 p_material_availability_changed_range_hours_assaasasasasasasasasassaassaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassaasassaasasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassasasasasasaassasa_assaasasasasasasasasassaassaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassaasassaasasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassasasasasasaassasa_assaasasasasasasasasassaassaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassaasassaasasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassasasasasasaassasa_assaasasasasasasasasassaassaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassaasassaasasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassasasasasasaassasa_assaasasasasasasasasassaassaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassaasassaasasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaassasasasasasaassasa

 To be honest, I think this is crazy!
-They should fix this and set up a limit because giving that amount of power to developers (and I’m a developer, too) is insane, we can do some nasty stuff!
+They should fix this and set up a limit, because giving that much power to developers (and I’m a developer, too) is insane; we can do some nasty stuff!

 To lazy to read?
 We’ve got you covered!
 Check out our video version of this content!